pgalko/athlete_data_warehouse/README.md

        Install and configure PostgreSQL v13.1 (tested on 10.0 and above) Set path/environmet variables
-               C:\Program Files\PostgreSQL\10\lib
+               eg.C:\Program Files\PostgreSQL\13\lib
-               C:\Program Files\PostgreSQL\10\bin
+               eg.C:\Program Files\PostgreSQL\13\bin
-           Set max prepared transactions to non zero value in the "postgresql.conf" (postgresql.conf) -- max_prepared_transactions = 100
+           Set max prepared transactions to non zero value in the "postgresql.conf" max_prepared_transactions = 100

        Create download folder (eg. C:\Data_Dump)

        Configure and encrypt settings.ini
            Modify "sample_settings.ini" to reflect your environment and use scenario and rename to "settings.ini when done.
+Sensitive information in the .ini file will get encrypted upon the apps first execution, and the original clear text settings.ini will be deleted.
                Detailed description of the process can be found in a header of "encrypt_ini_file.py" module

        Run "web_app_loader_flask.py" to start the app using Flask server, for Apache/mod-wsgi use "web_app_loader_apache.py".